vighneshiyer/vighneshiyer.com/content/research/philosophy/01-engineered_vs_natural_systems.md

 - Engineered systems vs evolved systems vs natural systems
   - Are evolved systems just engineered natural systems?
 Neuromorphic approaches could fall in this bucket.
   - Perhaps, evolved systems can be both natural and engineered - they are an outcome of either system in a particular context / perspective
+  - Evolved systems are just engineered systems that have been engineered 'naturally' (either by the Gods, random chance, biological abstractions).
+They don't build explicit models or abstractions however.
+That is the major difference from an engineered system.
+They are also not 'natural' systems either though since there are no axioms.

 ## Engineering vs Science

 - https://mitpress.mit.edu/9780262690232/the-sciences-of-the-artificial/
+- While doing either science or engineering, often you will have to bleed into the other and there can be grey areas.
+This doesn't take away from our ability to distinguish between science and engineering in the abstract.
+- Engineered systems produce a final manifestation into a natural system.
+At that point, the various abstractions used during engineering break down and you see the reality.
+Making the engineered stack match the natural one is the goal of science.
+Leveraging the abstraction stack to produce systems manifested into the natural world is the goal of engineering.
+- Software is of course the best example of an engineered system
+  - At the very bottom, the process engineer gives the standard cell designer a SPICE model of a transistor and parasitic models of the process.
+  - The stdcell designer treats that as gospel and designs the standard cells and gives the synthesis tool Liberty files that fully describe the cell.
+  - The synthesis tool treats Liberty files as golden and provides a blackbox that the RTL designer can rely on to perfectly translate with near optimality (wrt the stdcells given) the RTL into a netlist.
+  - The RTL designer hands the architect the RTL blocks with IO ports as golden abstractions.
+The RTL designer guarantees that his block satisfies the assumption/guarantee specification provided by the architect.
+  - The architect treats these RTL blocks as golden and stitches them together into a top level.
+The architect provides an ISA to the OS / software developer as the model.
+  - The OS engineer takes the ISA as gospel and provides abstractions to the userspace programmer.
+  - The runtime engineer takes the OS abstractions as bulletproof and designs a JIT runtime + garbage collector that a program can run on top of.
+  - The software engineer assumes that memory allocation never fails and the code will run fast enough and provides some library functions (e.g. HTTP server) for the application engineer.
+  - The app engineer assumes the core software works and writes the business logic and backend.
+  - And on and on until this entire abstraction stack manifests into the natural world and all these abstractions are gradually erased with every deployment (manifestation) up the stack.
+At that point, we see all the ways in which the various abstractions are wrong / do not accurately model the natural system.

+It is hard to appreciate just how much of our engineered computing stack is built on quite robust abstractions.
+The complexity this enables (and in a similar vein, the insane inefficiency of software) is not seen in other fields.

 ## Well what is the point of all this?